BDSM Collars: Meanings, Types & Ceremony Ideas

 -

 "Locks make it real."
 Locks make it symbolic.
-What makes it real is ongoing consent and care.
+What makes it real is the ongoing conversation: weekly check-ins, renegotiated limits, honest feedback when something isn't working.
 Collars have no magical legal force; treat them as rituals, not rights.

 A sample collaring ceremony you can adapt